-Although there is no substitute for a personalised retirement plan, this article aims to be a good starting-point for anybody considering retirement.
+Although there is no substitute for a personalised retirement plan, this article aims to be a good starting-point for anybody considering retirement in 2021.

-When thinking about funding your retirement, a good place to start is the Association of Superannuation Funds of Australia’s (ASFA) most recent retirement standard survey.
-The most up-to-date figures are available for the September quarter of 2020, with the survey aiming to provide retirees with a budgeted annual expenditure to lead through retirement.
+When thinking about funding your retirement, a good place to start is the Association of Superannuation Funds of Australia (ASFA) most recent retirement standard survey.
+The most up-to-date figures are available for the June quarter of 2021, with the survey aiming to provide retirees with a budgeted annual expenditure to lead through retirement.

 But what does this really mean?

 ASFA describes a modest lifestyle as leading a quality of life better than if you were to solely rely on social service payments, whilst a comfortable lifestyle, on the other hand, enables retirees to lead a more fulfilling retirement with allowances made for a broad range of leisure and recreational activities.

 To put all these figures together, ASFA has compiled the weekly and monthly expenditures to better understand how much you will need for retirement.

 As these figures are averages, it stands to reason that many people’s actual retirement needs will fall around these figures .
 For this reason, ASFA data is a very helpful consideration, however in reality your needs could be quite different, so it pays to get more granular when defining your income need.

 In a recent study conducted by the ABC ‘Australia Talks’, they gained insights from over 54,000 Australian’s.
 There were 27 ‘worry factors’ that were presented to participants across Australia covering issues from money, to love, to human survival.
 Interestingly the second biggest worry people have is saving for retirement.

 Over 62% of participants surveyed feel this way and while the statistics alone is quite obviously concerning, it makes me think – is uncertainty driving insecurity?